 I have been using Hempz brand hand, foot and body creams for 10+ years.
 I have always liked their brand, never had any problems so I decided to bring it into my shop as well for use and sale.
 They also have more of a body line and a hair care line called “Hempz Couture”.

-Once again it does fit into my smart, safe and sweet policy… which may surprise you if you don’t know much about hemp and think it might be dangerous to have but you’d be giving into the confusion that comes between hemp and marijuana.
+Once again it does fit into my smart, safe and sweet policy… which may surprise you if you don’t know much about hemp and think it might be dangerous to have but you’d be giving into the confusion that comes between hemp and cannabis.

 Hempz creams are cruelty free, 100% vegan, paraben free* and gluten free.